Eligibility: Principal Investigator or Project DirectorSPA-11-006

 ProceduresEach project must have a designated principal investigator (PI) or project director (PD).

 The PI/PD generally is a tenured or tenure-track faculty member of the University but may be any full-time academic appointee or staff who is personally and professionally qualified to conduct the project as determined by the dean or director of the submitting unit.
-Approval of the routing form by the submitting unit or dean’s office constitutes the unit’s approval of the employee as PI/PD.
+Approval of the proposal by the submitting unit or dean’s office constitutes the unit’s approval of the employee as PI/PD.

 Some individual fellowship application guidelines require that the fellow be listed as PI/PD (e.g. NIH National Research Service Awards).
 In these cases a sponsor or mentor meeting the eligibility criteria above must be named as project director on IU proposal records.
 This individual is responsible for administrative and scientific oversight of the project.